Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Overview of Image-Language Foundation Models

-GroundingDINO\footnote{https://github.com/IDEA-Research/GroundingDINO}\cite{intro:groundingdino} introduces a novel approach to open-set visual grounding, designed to localize and identify objects based on free-form textual descriptions.
+G-DINO~\cite{intro:groundingdino} aims to localize and identify objects based on free-form textual descriptions.
 As illustrated in Figure \ref{foundation model}(b), the model builds upon a transformer-based architecture that integrates visual and linguistic modalities through a dedicated fusion module, enabling fine-grained cross-modal alignment between image regions and text queries.
-This design allows the model to effectively ground natural language phrases in images, making it highly suitable for tasks such as referring expression comprehension and open-vocabulary detection.The model is trained on a large-scale multi-source dataset comprising image-text pairs with bounding box annotations.
-Key data sources include Flickr30K Entities \cite{flickr30k}, MS-COCO \cite{intro:mscoco}, Visual Genome \cite{Visualgenome}, and Objects365 \cite{objects365}, which provide diverse and fine-grained grounding supervision across common and long-tail categories.
-This extensive pretraining enables robust representation learning for both visual and textual modalities.

-A major innovation of GroundingDINO lies in its integration of the DINO (Distilled Knowledge) framework into visual grounding.
-Through cross-modal knowledge distillation, the model captures fine-grained semantic information from textual descriptions and transfers this understanding to visual contexts with high precision.
-This mechanism enables GroundingDINO to localize objects in unseen images using only text prompts—without any task-specific retraining—showcasing remarkable zero-shot capability.
-This strength makes it particularly suitable for applications in dynamic visual environments and open-ended image retrieval tasks.
+This design allows the model to effectively ground natural language phrases in images.
+The model is trained on a large-scale multi-source dataset comprising image-text pairs with bounding box annotations, which enables G-DINO to localize objects in unseen images using only text prompts—without any task-specific retraining, showcasing remarkable zero-shot capability.
+This strength makes it particularly suitable for applications in dynamic visual environments and open-ended retrieval tasks.